-Some commenters expressed concern about the proposal to include broker/dealer-only material within the definition of institutional sales material.
-These commenters asserted that currently broker/dealer-only material is excluded from the content standards of Rule 2210, and that by treating it as institutional sales material and subjecting it to some of the content standards, the proposed rule change would reduce the flexibility that members now have to place various types of information in broker/dealer-only material.
+Fourth, in response to one commenter, NASD Regulation would clarify that the term "institutional investor" includes only associated persons who are registered with an NASD member.
+The "broker/dealer-only" exception, which would become a part of the institutional broker/dealer-only material is excluded from the content standards of Rule 2210, and that by treating it as institutional sales material and subjecting it to some of the content standards, the proposed rule change would reduce the flexibility that members now have to place various types of information in broker/dealer-only material.